Hvaldimir

-Hvaldimir is a male beluga whale that fishermen near Hammerfest in northern Norway noticed in April 2019 wearing a camera harness.
-After being freed from the harness, the whale remained in the area and appeared used to humans.
-Speculation that he had been trained by Russia as a spy whale led to his being dubbed Hvaldimir, a pun on the Norwegian hval (whale) and Vladimir Putin.
+Hvaldimir ([ˈʋɑːl.dɪ.mɪr]; c.
+2009 – 31 August 2024) was a male beluga whale that fishermen near Hammerfest in northern Norway noticed in April 2019 allegedly wearing a camera harness.
+After being freed from the harness, he remained in the area and appeared used to humans.
+Speculation that he had been trained by Russia as a spy whale led to his being dubbed Hvaldimir, a portmanteau of Norwegian hval (whale) and "Vladimir", for Russian President Vladimir Putin.
+By 2023, Hvaldimir's range appeared to have expanded to include areas of the south-western coastline of Sweden.
+On 31 August 2024, Hvaldimir was found dead in the bay of Risavika, close to Stavanger in Norway.
+Activist groups claimed he died from gunfire, but the following necropsy confirmed that was not the case.

+According to Ukrainian marine researcher Olga Shpak, the whale was named Andruha and was captured in the Sea of Okhotsk in 2013.
+The whale spent a year in St. Petersburg and then was moved to a Russian military naval base in Murmansk where it eventually escaped.

 Appearances and reactions

 The whale appeared beginning on 26 April 2019 north of Hammerfest, off the island of Ingøya and near the village of Tufjord on the island of Rolvsøya, wearing a tight-fitting camera harness labelled "Equipment St. Petersburg", and rubbing against boats in apparent attempts to free himself.
 Animal rescue staff and fishers worked to free him from the harness.
 A fisherman named Joar Hesten finally put on a survival suit and jumped over the side of the boat to loosen the harness buckles.
-The whale continued to return to the boats for several days, asking for food and playing fetch, and has shown himself to be very tame, coming when called and liking to be scratched around the blowhole.
+The whale continued to return to the boats for several days, asking for food and playing fetch, and showed himself to be very tame, coming when called and liking to be scratched around the blowhole.
 He later followed a boat to Hammerfest harbour.